-Ind 58.13 Arrangement of means of egress.
-(1) Patient sleeping rooms.
-Every patient sleeping room shall have an exit access door leading directly to an exit access corridor, except as provided below:

-- (a) If there is an exit door opening directly to the outside from the room at ground level; or - (b) One adjacent room, such as a sitting room or anteroom, may intervene, if all doors along the means of egress are equipped with nonlockable hardware, except as specified in s.
-Ind.
-51.15 (3), and if the intervening room is not used to serve as an exit access for more than 8 patient sleeping beds.

-- (2) CORRIDORS.
+- ILHR 58.13 Arrangement of means of egress.
+(1) Patient Sleeping rooms.
+Every patient sleeping room shall have an exit access door leading directly to an exit access corridor, except as provided below: - (a) If there is an exit door opening directly to the outside from the room at ground level; or - (b) One adjacent room, such as a sitting room or anteroom, may intervene, if all doors along the means of egress are equipped with nonlockable hardware, except as specified in s.
+ILHR 51.15 (3), and if the intervening room is not used to serve as an exit access for more than 8 patient sleeping beds. - (2) CORRIDORS.
 Every aisle, corridor and hallway shall provide access to at least 2 exits complying with the requirements specified in s.
-Ind 58.05. - (a) Exit access corridors.
-Every aisle, corridor and hallway used for exit access shall be at least 8 feet in clear and unobstructed width. - (b) Areas not intended for patient use.
+ILHR 58.05. - (a) Exit access corridors.
+1. Every aisle, corridor and hallway used for exit access shall be at least 8 feet in clear and unobstructed width of which not more than 4 inches on each side may be occupied by a handrail. - 2.
+Where doors are placed in the exit access corridor, they shall be a pair of doors, each at least 44 inches in width.
+Where the exit access corridor serves as a means of egress from both sides of the doorway, the doors shall be arranged to swing in the opposite direction from the other. - (b) Areas not intended for patient use.
 Aisles, corridors and hallways in areas not intended for the housing, treatment or use of patients shall be at least 44 inches in clear and unobstructed width. - (3) AREA EXITING.
 In buildings of type 1 and type 2 construction, a total area of not more than 1,200 square feet may be placed between an exit and the end of the building, provided that at least 2 directions of travel are available from the area to a required exit. - (4) SUITE EXITING.
-Any room, suite of rooms, space or area more than 1,000 square feet in area, shall have at least 2 exit access doors remote from each other.

-- Ind 58.14 Measurement of travel distance to exits.
-All exits of health care facilities shall be located to provide remote means of egress. - (1) Exit access to an exit.
+Any room, suite of rooms, space or area more than 1,000 square feet in area, shall have at least 2 exit access doors remote from each other. - History: Cr.
+Register, December, 1981, No. 312, eff.
+1-1-82; am.
+(2) (a), Register, December, 1983, No. 336, eff.
+1-1-84. - ILHR 58.14 Measurement of travel distance to exits.
+All exits of health care facilities shall be located to provide remote means of egress. - (1) EXIT ACCESS TO AN EXIT.
 Travel distance measured along passageways between any room door required as an exit access and an exit shall not exceed 100 feet, except that in buildings protected with a complete automatic sprinkler system the distance shall not exceed 150 feet. - (2) ROOM TO AN EXIT.
 Travel distance measured along passageways between any point in a room and an exit shall not exceed 150 feet, except that in buildings protected with a complete automatic sprinkler system the distance shall not exceed 200 feet. - (3) SLEEPING ROOM TO AN EXIT ACCESS.
 Travel distance measured along passageways between any point in a health care sleeping room or suite and an exit access door to that room or suite shall not exceed 50 feet.

-Ind 58.15 Discharge from exits.
+ILHR 58.15 Discharge from exits.
 All required ramps or stairs serving as exits shall discharge directly to the outside at grade or be arranged to travel through an exit passageway discharging to the outside at grade.